libing-milly/cs6620_postgresql/README.md

-# PostgreSQL as a (containerized) service
+# PostgreSQL as a service

 ## Vision and Goals Of The Project:

 PostgreSQL is an object-relational database system that is robust and reliable.
-The vision of this project is to build a fault-tolerant, containerized PostgreSQL as a service solution.
+The vision of this project is to build a fault-tolerant PostgreSQL as a service solution.

 The key goals of this project include: